dotexe-drift-server/samp-drift-script/README.md

 - /goto id (Go to a player)
 - /vw id (Change virtual worlds)
 - /text (Toggle the watermark in the bottom left)
+- /skin id (Change your player's skin)
+- /admin id (Make a player admin)
+- /kick id (Kick a player)
+- /ban id (Ban a player)
+- /gravity gravity (Change gravity for the entire server.
+Default is 0.008.
+You have to be admin to run this command.)

 # How to install
 Put server.pwn and server.amx into <your server>/gamemodes and edit your server.cfg to point to the gamemode